-Eating disorders can be extremely hard on both teens and on their families.
+Eating disorders can be extremely hard on adolescents, young adults, and their families.
 Here at Boston Children’s Hospital, our Eating Disorders Program unites specialists in Adolescent/Young Adult Medicine, mental health services, and nutrition to care for your child’s unique needs, from the medical and the nutritional to the psychological.

-Each year, we evaluate and provide ongoing care to hundreds of adolescents struggling with anorexia nervosa, bulimia nervosa, avoidant/restrictive food intake disorder, binge eating disorder, and related eating disorders.
-We have a range of services available to help teens, including consultation, medical evaluation, medical treatment, mental health consultation, nutrition evaluation, and counseling and psychiatric evaluation.
+Each year, we evaluate and provide ongoing care to hundreds of patients struggling with anorexia nervosa, bulimia nervosa, avoidant/restrictive food intake disorder, binge eating disorder, and related eating disorders.
+We have a range of services including medical assessment and treatment, nutrition assessment and counseling, mental health (including psychology, social work and/or psychiatry) assessment/consultation.

-The mission of the Boston Children's Hospital Outpatient Eating Disorders Program is to provide high quality, interdisciplinary, comprehensive care to youth and their families who are struggling with eating disorders.
+The mission of the Boston Children's Hospital Eating Disorders Program is to provide high quality, interdisciplinary, comprehensive care to patients and their families who are struggling with eating disorders.

 - nutrition evaluation and counseling

-In addition to all the services listed above, we also provide outpatient medical care for adolescents struggling with eating disorders.
-Specialist nurses, registered dietitians, and psychiatrists all work together to help adolescents hospitalized because of an uncontrolled eating disorder.
+We also provide inpatient medical care for youth with eating disorders.
+Specialist nurses, registered dietitians, and psychiatrists all work with our adolescent/young adult medicine clinicians to help patients who are hospitalized because of acute medical needs related to their eating disorder.